 Resources for trainees

-- Oxford Handbook of Rheumatology (Eds Hakim, Clunie and Haq.
-Pub Oxford University Press)
+Oxford Handbook of Rheumatology (Eds Hakim, Clunie and Haq.
+Published by Oxford University Press)

-- Oxford textbook of rheumatology (Eds Isenberg, Madison, Woo, Klars and F. C. Breedveld.
-Pub Oxford University Press)
+Oxford Textbook of Rheumatology (Eds Isenberg, Madison, Woo, Klars and F. C. Breedveld.
+Published by Oxford University Press)

 Primer on the Rheumatic Diseases (Eds Klippel, Stone, Crofford, White)

 Rheumatology 5th edition (Eds Hochberg et al. Published by Elsevier)